Borough of Freehold History

 The Borough has a land area of 1.9 square miles, and a current population of 12,047 people.

 The Borough is rich in many historical attractions dating back to the Revolutionary War era.
 Lovely Victorian style homes sit on shady tree-lined streets.
-In 1824, the American Hotel opened on West Main St., where it still stands today, as does the Freehold Racetrack which opened in 1853.
+In 1824, the American Hotel opened on East Main St., where it still stands today, as does the Freehold Racetrack which opened in 1853.
 Downtown Freehold has experienced a renaissance in recent years with the addition of brick sidewalks.
 Downtown Freehold features many fine restaurants and shops, and is frequently the site for outdoor concerts, parades, athletic events, a summertime farmers’ market, and many other events.